 100g/4oz Fresh Strawberries hulled and diced

 50g/2oz Dried or Baked Strawberries roughly chopped – I use Urban Fruit

 50g/2oz Flaked Almonds

 Note: Tulip wrappers must be used in a deep muffin, or cupcake tin.
 When using regular cupcake cases, fill two thirds full and expect to make 18 muffins from this recipe.
-The length of time baking will also need to be adjusted, please see guidelines in the method.
+Also, the length of time baking will also need to be adjusted, please see guidelines in the method.

 Double Strawberry Almond Muffins are best served slightly warm, or cold.
-Also a cup of tea, or fresh fruit juice served alongside is a great idea.
+Also serve with a cup of tea, or fresh fruit juice.

 Muffins are great for breakfast, packed lunches and beating late afternoon hunger pangs.